-There are a lot of economic papers written on the topic of how wealthy people like to spend their money, and quite few analyze the psychology behind it, none of them however can give you a definite and generalized answer on why people collect cars.
+Hundreds of economic papers have been written on the topic of how wealthy people like to spend their money, and quite a few analyze the psychology behind it.
+None of them, however, can give you a definite answer on why people collect cars.
 I believe that even though there might be some common ground for generalization on the topic, it is still extremely individual.

-Just like when you are little and you want to have more than one car in your toys collection, you “drive” them, polish them, arrange and rearrange them.
-When you are an adult, and you have the means to go and buy as many cars as you want, why not do it?
+Just like when you are little and want to have more than one toy car in your collection: you “drive” them, polish them, arrange and rearrange them.
+When you are an adult and have the means to go and buy as many cars as you want, why not do it?
 It is just as fun, if not more.
-After all if you have a taste for cars, you should know how hard it is to pick just one.
+After all, if you have a taste for cars, you should know how hard it is to pick just one.

-May be that’s what it is, when you have the money and passion for cars, you cannot limit your choices.
-You might start buying cars based on power, or design, or even year, but eventually you would want to diversify them a little and that’s when a collector is born.
-You have probably noticed that many collectors open their own car museums at one point, some people think that it is because they like to brag and show off, I’d rather think that they just ran out of space…
+Maybe that’s what it is – when you have the money and passion for cars, you cannot limit your choices.
+You might start buying cars based on power, design, or even year, but eventually, you would want to diversify them a little and that’s when a collector is born.

-When you take a look at the “Ten Biggest Car Collectors in the World”, one thing stands out – the list consists of ten MEN.
-I don’t think that the reason behind it is simply the fact that men are into cars, because plenty of girls get the shivers when a nice car passes by.
-If I could have a clothes collection and display it in a museum, I would be more than happy, however it is not a wise investment, at least not compared to investing in cars.
+When you take a look at the “Ten Biggest Car Collectors in the World”, one thing stands out – the list consists of ten men.
+I don’t think that the reason behind it is simply the fact that men are more into cars.
+Plenty of girls get the shivers when a nice car passes by.
+If I could have a clothes collection and display it in a museum, I would be more than happy.
+However, it is not a wise investment, at least not compared to investing in cars.

 So, how can we understand the collector car market?

-Some collectors do it just because they can, without any extra meaning put into it, others do it because it is trendy or gives them a certain status in society, but then we have those other kind of car collectors, who do it simply because they love it.
-They know every single detail about each and every car they own, as they know the fingers on their hands.
+Some collectors buy cars just because they can, without any extra meaning put into it.
+Others do it because it is trendy or gives them a certain status in society.
+And then we have that other kind of car collectors, who do it simply because they love it.
+They know every single detail about each and every car they own as the palm of their hands.

 If money wasn’t the problem, would you join the collector car market?